plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/deep_nets.md

 This notebook requires the optional dependency `torchvision`, which can be installed with `pip`.
 :::

-plenoptic is compatible with any model written in pytorch, including deep neural networks from the model zoos {external+torchvision:ref}`TorchVision <models>` and {external+timm:doc}`timm <models>`.
+Plenoptic is compatible with any model written in pytorch, including deep neural networks from the model zoos {external+torchvision:ref}`TorchVision <models>` and {external+timm:doc}`timm <models>`.
 In this notebook, we'll show how to adapt a deep net from these two packages for use with plenoptic via {class}`plenoptic.models.DeepNetFeatures`.

 You may also be interested in [](feather2023), where we create model metamers for several ResNet50 intermediate layers, reproducing some of the results from {cite:alp}`Feather2023-model-metam`.